 I’m now back at rescue and ready to roll to a new home.
 Although I’ve learned a lot of good stuff, I’m still a puppy and need a lot of positive reinforcement and training from someone who has raised puppies — especially JRT/Corgi puppies.
 We’re smarter than your average Jack, you know … or, at least, we think we are.

 I still like to rush through doors, dig under fences, and treat human hands like toys — you know, all stuff that can easily be corrected with patience and consistence.
 I’m also always wound up, so it’s important I learn to take some time outs to relax — or that you’re high-energy like me.
-(Wink, wink) I did sleep well in my crate overnight, though.
+(Wink, wink) I’m a little “jumpy” around strange men at first, but warm up quickly with treats and playtime.

 As mentioned above, I will need to be fostered or adopted by an experienced “puppy raiser.”
-Because I can still be mouthy, no small children, please.
+I would really love to have another young dog who loves to play (nonstop!), but can also teach me how to be a great adult dog.
+Because I can still be mouthy when I play, no small children, please.